Aphrodine-wq/fairtradeworker-texa/docs/investors/EXECUTIVE_SUMMARY.md

 ## Why We Win

 1. **Competitors can't respond** — Their entire model is lead fees.
 If they match us, they die.
-2. **Infrastructure advantage** — 179k LOC in 7 days.
+2. **Infrastructure advantage** — 200k+ LOC, continuously enhanced.
 Enterprise-grade from day one.
 3. **Founder velocity** — Previously shipped 400k LOC codebase.
 Building at 25k+ LOC/day.
 4. **Market timing** — Contractor frustration at all-time high.